axanthos/orange3-textable/docs/doc/message.rst

 segmentation when its input data are modified (by deletion or addition of a connection, or because modified data is received through an existing connection).

+The informations generated below the **Send** button indicate the number of items present in the parsed JSON data, or the reasons why no *JSONObject* can be emitted (no input or invalid data, input segmentation containing more than one segment).

 Messages
 --------